kapusta/pzgps/README.md

 * Sample web apps are in the `front-ends` directory.
 Each has it's own `package.json` file.
   - Run `npm install` to install the dependencies ('deps') for each part of the project that you want to use.
   - You'll run each part of the project by running `npm start` where the `package.json` is located.
-  - Front web apps all run on port 9001.
+  - All web apps run on port 9001.
+* If you install CouchDB (see below) it will run on port 5984 (Futon would then be at http://yourhostname:5984/_utils/index.html).

 ## Installing NodeJS on the pizero
 The version of NodeJS you get via `apt-get install nodejs` is out of date (so you'd be missing some important security patches).